vernette/ipregion/README.md

 - **Lightweight**: Written in Bash, the script has minimal dependencies, primarily requiring `curl` and `jq` for network requests and JSON parsing.

-## Requirements

-- `curl`: A command-line tool for transferring data with URLs.
-- `jq`: A lightweight and flexible command-line JSON processor.

 ## Usage

 With curl: